github0sfalls/hello-world/README.md

 # hello-world
-Beginner
-Hello humans, I am here to lean coding so I can catch with the rest of the world.
+Hello humans, I am here to learn coding so I can catch with the rest of the world.